vasylcf/ImageBind-LoRA/README.md

 **example explanation**: The `dreambooth` dataset contains the classes dog3, dog5, and dog8.
 Since the original ImageBind model was not trained on some arbitrary number-naming scheme, it matches the wrong images with dog8 and dog5.
 However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset without destroying the ImageBind embeddings.
+If you are not concerned about maintaining the original embeddings and just aim at getting a stronger association with the fine-tuned dataset, set `load_head_post_proc_finetuned=True`.
+This loads the fine-tuned heads and postprocessors, and you won't need to manually adjust the `lora_factor`.
+However, the original associations will not be maintained, e.g., it now associates the text `bird` with a `dog`

 ## Fine-tuning